-The Monitor reviews all the above listed submitted material even though most are not related to Paragraph 32's requirements and in fact relate to other Paragraphs in the Court's Orders.
-As a result, the Monitor's methodology inappropriately lumps the requirements of several Paragraphs together and applies the same analysis to all of the Paragraphs, instead of addressing the specific requirements in each Paragraph individually.
-A more appropriate method of assessment would be for the Monitor to assess for the requirements in Paragraph 32 alone, and not apply far-reaching assessments of the entire case file when assessing Paragraph 32.
+Paragraph 32 requires that (1) patrol personnel report policy violations; (2) Supervisors are held accountable for identifying and responding to violations; (3) personnel are held accountable for violations; and (4) policies are applied uniformly.
+Yet the Monitor assesses compliance with this Paragraph by scrutinizing completed misconduct investigations involving patrol Deputies, and determining whether those investigations met the requirements of other Paragraphs that specifically govern misconduct investigations.
+As a result of this approach, the Monitor's methodology inappropriately lumps the requirements of several Paragraphs together and applies the same analysis to all of the Paragraphs, instead of addressing the specific requirements in each Paragraph individually.
+A more appropriate method of assessment would be for the Monitor to assess the requirements in Paragraph 32 alone, and not apply far-reaching assessments of the entire case file when assessing Paragraph 32.